pisrael/react-router-server-side-rendering-code-splitting/README.md

 =====================================================

 What I wanted to achieve here is:
-**Have a webapp that has SEO indexing and has a very short loading time on mobile devices on 3G connections**
+**Have a webapp that has SEO indexing and has a very short loading time on mobile devices with 3G connections**

-The goal of this example is to provide a boilerplate ready for production, simultaneously taking advantage of React Router, Server Side Rendering and Code Splitting to achieve our objective.
+The goal of this example is to provide a boilerplate ready for production, simultaneously taking advantage of ReactRouter, server side rendering and code splitting to achieve this objective.

-This was achieved by combining server side rendering with code splitting.
 The solution was created combining:
 * https://github.com/webpack/react-webpack-server-side-example
 * https://github.com/ryanflorence/example-react-router-server-rendering-lazy-routes